aggarwalvinayak/codefundoo-19/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

-- Basic Structure of our Block-chain solution:
+- Basic Structure of My Block-chain solution:

-Our solution would contain a web interface for people to register by either creating their own node or using a pre-existing node.
+my solution would contain a web interface for people to register by either creating their own node or using a pre-existing node.
 The nodes will be of two types

 1. Admin nodes maintained by Election Commission to administer the events of voting using the block-chain and distribute vote tokens.
 2. User nodes maintained by users to register and get vote tokens and use them to cast their vote.